FBDevCLagos/The-Internship-v1/Prosper-Clan.md

 Kindly add your name to this file as an attestion to abide by the Clan Guidelines and the Terms of The Internship v1
 <br/> Follow the format.<br/>
 ___
+Mayowa Oludoyi <br/>
+DevOps
+___
 Adejoro Samson <br/>
-Backend - Laravel API
-___
+Back-end API: PHP—Laravel

 Name <br/>
 Track
 ___